Uitgelogd

 • You do not have to enter anything in the Account Number or Destination fields.

-If you have any questions about this procedure, please contact Trade Finance Operations on +31 (0)10 402 5444 (usual call charges apply).
+If you have any questions about this procedure, contact Trade Finance Operations on +31 (0)10 402 47 65 (local rates apply).

-This option is available only for documents against acceptance with aval.
+This option is available only for Documents Against Acceptance with Aval.

-If you want to find out more about this, call our Trade Finance Operations on +31 (0)10 402 5444 (local rates apply).
+For more information, call our Trade Finance Operations on +31 (0)10 402 54 44 (local rates apply).

 ABN AMRO Bank N.V.